SIDN/ietf-wg-rpp-charter/rpp-charter.md

 The RPP WG will work on the following milestones within the scope of the charter:

-* core architecture, including extension mechanisms
+* core architecture, including extension mechanisms (proposed standard)
-* specifications necessary to implement the core architecture
+* specification(s) necessary to implement the core architecture and extensions (informational)
-* specifications necessary to implement extensions
-* specifications regarding the provisioning of domain names using RPP
+* specification(s) regarding the provisioning of domain names using RPP (proposed standard)
-* mappings between RPP and EPP
+* mappings between RPP and EPP (proposed standard)